hashicorp/terraform-provider-azurerm/website/docs/d/kubernetes_cluster.html.markdown

 * `oidc_issuer_profile` - An `oidc_issuer_profile` block as documented below.

+-> **Note:** This requires that the Preview Feature `Microsoft.ContainerService/EnableOIDCIssuerPreview` is enabled and the Resource Provider is re-registered, see [the documentation](https://docs.microsoft.com/en-us/azure/aks/cluster-configuration#oidc-issuer-preview) for more information.

 * `oms_agent` - An `oms_agent` block as documented below.

 * `open_service_mesh_enabled` - Is Open Service Mesh enabled for this managed Kubernetes Cluster?